Erd\"os's Matching Conjecture and $s$-wise $t$-intersection Conjecture via Symmetrical Smoothing Method

 where

 and

-when $j\in [n-1]$.
-Indeed, the set ${\cal A}$, which defined by the inequalities~(\ref{er1}) is shifted.
-Arbitrary left compressed set can be defined as the intersection of the sets, which determined by the inequalities~(\ref{er1}) (with different omegas).
-However we will see later that we can restrict ourselves assuming that set is generated by only one inequality.
+Indeed, the set ${\cal A}$ is shifted.
+Arbitrary left compressed set can be defined as ${\cal A}$.
+However as we will see later in our case we can restrict ourselves assuming that the extremal set can be generated by one inequality only.